 The health outcomes of all races and ethnicities in Minnesota are not only tied to factors such as access to health care and healthy behaviors, but also to community factors like high school graduation rates, unemployment rates, age distribution, home ownership, and a myriad of other social determinants of health.
 Socioeconomic status, which is so often correlated with race and ethnicity, plays a particularly important role in one's health.
 According to the Wilder Foundation's Health Inequities in the Twin Cities (PDF), health outcomes tend to be better in areas with higher household incomes, less concentrated poverty, and higher levels of income.
 Rather than focusing on medical care, a number of organizations are shifting their effort to intervene in these social determinants of health—factors that cannot be adjusted by a visit to the doctor, but instead come from other parts of our lives, like education and culture.

-The Cultural Awareness Center of Minneapolis recommends an approach that takes into account how integral a community's common culture is to a person's and a group's health, called the People's Theory.
+The Cultural Wellness Center of Minneapolis recommends the People's Theory, which considers how integral a community's common culture is to a person's and a group's health.
 Without a strong connection to one's community, an individual's health will fail.
 The Center recommends organizing local groups to provide health education that includes facilitating dialogue with and coaching from cultural elders; building kinship and cultural reconnection networks, and teaching culturally-based nutrition practices.
 Collaboration with community members and supporting communities in creating their own programming and interventions are vital to improving the community's health outcomes.